PROFILE

 Deputy Chief, Disability Rights Section — 1992 to August 2008

-- Developed DOJ’s current regulations implementing the ADA, as key member of five-person task force
+- Developed DOJ’s 1991 regulations implementing the ADA, as key member of five-person task force

-- Actively involved in drafting of 2008 proposed ADA regulations and Accessibility Standards
+- Actively involved in drafting of 2008 proposed ADA regulations and Accessibility Standards, eventually issued as 2010 regulations

 - Represented the Assistant Attorney General in development and negotiation of the first ADA Accessibility Guidelines (ADAAG)